 Am I the only one scratching my head over carbon credits?
 The whole idea of having environmentally “good” activity negate environmentally “bad” activity seems strange.
-Why not just focus on reducing or stopping environmentally harmful action?Why not just focus on reducing or stopping environmentally harmful action?
-Click To Tweet
+Why not just focus on reducing or stopping environmentally harmful action?

 Or if they reclaim 200 gallons of water, can they “sell” a 100-gallon credit to a polluter who can then with a clear conscience dump 100 gallons of tainted water into a nearby lake?
 Again, no!

-Of course that scenario would make perfect sense to someone who ran a waste water treatment plant.
+Of course, that scenario would make perfect sense to someone who ran a wastewater treatment plant.
 They could sell “water credits” to industrial polluters and get rich, the same way that sellers of carbon credits are lining their pockets.
 Isn’t that tainted money?

-To me, carbon credits is sort of like saying that it’s all right to speed as long as someone else is driving slow; one person’s speeding is counteracted by another person’s willingness to dawdle, therefore their combined average velocity is lawful.
+To me, carbon credits is sort of like saying that it’s all right to speed as long as someone else is driving slow.
+One person’s speeding is counteracted by another person’s willingness to dawdle, therefore their combined average velocity is lawful.

 In the meantime, just drive the speed limit and be kind to our environment—it’s the only one we have!

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.